 The retainer fee varies based on the type of case.
 The retainer required is based on several factors determined through the consultation process.
 For example, a divorce that is complex due to disputes over custody, property, or business ownership, will likely require a higher retainer to establish representation.
 A divorce involving no children or few contested issues may necessitate a lower retainer to get started.
 Contact the firm to schedule a free 45-minute consultation to find out what the retainer requirement is for your specific case.

-Responsive – reply in a timely manner to minimize staff time to follow-up with your and/or the opposing parties
+Responsive – reply in a timely manner to minimize staff time to follow-up with your and/or the opposing parties.
+Provide requested documents and statements as quickly as possible.

-Concise – when contacting your attorney or the attorneys staff, be as concise as possible in both verbal and written correspondence.
+Concise – when contacting your attorney or paralegal staff, be as concise as possible in both verbal and written correspondence.

 Flexible – be open to negotiating; know your priorities and the issues on which you are willing to compromise.